Notification of information security breaches

 The ICO is primarily interested in breaches of personal information, our interest has a wider remit such as unavailability of customer accounts for more than 24 hours or the loss, corruption or unauthorised modification of other critical gambling records such as player account balances, prizes or gambling transaction records.

-Details to provide
+Which details to provide

 You should provide sufficient information to describe the incident that has occurred, the severity of the incident and the volume of data affected.